 Trying a Class

 Your child is welcome to try the first class before committing for the term.
 Please still enrol so that a space is held and proceed to "checkout" to enter details.
-(Immediate payment is not required and an invoice with the due date and bank account is given.)
+(Immediate payment is not required and an invoice with the due date and bank account is automatically emailed.)

 The Spot, Upper Hutt | 651 Fergusson Dr, Trentham, Upper Hutt